vczh-libraries/Release/README.md

 Download code from [public releases](https://github.com/vczh-libraries/Release/releases) to get the latest stable release.
 Code from this repo is also usable but I don't make any promise.
 I will only make a new release when I think the code is ready to update.

+## vcpkg

+It looks like some people are maintaining a subset of this library in vcpkg, but after I review the configuration, it just doesn't work.
+I suggest that people still download this library as described above and follow the document.
+I don't have enough knowledge to fix it right now, people interested in doing that could co-op with me and make a solution.

 ## Content of This Project

 - **Import** Gaclib source code